Tips to help sore gums

-What causes sore gums?
+What causes sore gums and teeth?

-- Hormonal changes, including during pregnancy: your gums are one of the first indicators of changes in your body and as such, they may react to hormonal changes.
+- Hormonal changes, including during pregnancy: Your gums are one of the first indicators of changes in your body and as such, they may react to hormonal changes.

-- Malnutrition: gums are sensitive to not only the health of your mouth, but also that of your body.
+- Malnutrition: Gums are sensitive to not only the health of your mouth but also that of your body.

-- Poorly fitting dental appliances, like a retainer or dentures: if you suspect that your fittings are a little off, don’t hesitate to ask your dentist for an adjustment.
+- Poorly fitting dental appliances, like a retainer or dentures: If you suspect that your fittings are a little off, don’t hesitate to ask your dentist for an adjustment.
 The point of these oral additions is to improve your mouth and smile, not cause problems.

 Sensitive mouth problems are one of the top five oral care concerns globally.